suryamangena/testing-interview-questions/manual-interview-questions-answers.md

 Agile Unified Process
 Crystal
 Dynamic Systems Development Model (DSDM)

-89. Which activity in the fundamental test process includes evaluation of the testability of the requirements and system?
+## 89. Which activity in the fundamental test process includes evaluation of the testability of the requirements and system?
-A ‘Test Analysis’ and ‘Design’ includes evaluation of the testability of the requirements and system.
+**Ans** A ‘Test Analysis’ and ‘Design’ includes evaluation of the testability of the requirements and system.

-90. What is typically the MOST important reason to use risk to drive testing efforts?
+## 90. What is typically the MOST important reason to use risk to drive testing efforts?
-Because testing everything is not feasible.
+**Ans** Because testing everything is not feasible.

-91. What is random/monkey testing?
+## 91. What is random/monkey testing?
 When is it used?
-Random testing is often known as monkey testing.
+**Ans** Random testing is often known as monkey testing.
 In such type of testing data is generated randomly often using a tool or automated mechanism.
 With this randomly generated input, the system is tested, and results are analyzed accordingly.
 These testing are less reliable; hence it is normally used by the beginners and to see whether the system will hold up under adverse effects.

-92. Which of the following are valid objectives for incident reports?
+## 92. Which of the following are valid objectives for incident reports?
 Provide developers and other parties with feedback about the problem to enable identification, isolation, and correction as necessary.
 Provide ideas for test process improvement.
 Provide a vehicle for assessing tester competence.
 Provide testers with a means of tracking the quality of the system under test.

-93. Consider the following techniques.
+## 93. Consider the following techniques.
 Which are static and which are dynamic techniques?
 Equivalence Partitioning.
 Use Case Testing.
 Data Flow Analysis.
 Exploratory Testing.
 Decision Testing.
 Inspections.
-Data Flow Analysis and Inspections are static; Equivalence Partitioning, Use Case Testing, Exploratory Testing and Decision Testing are dynamic.
+**Ans** Data Flow Analysis and Inspections are static; Equivalence Partitioning, Use Case Testing, Exploratory Testing and Decision Testing are dynamic.

-94. Why are static testing and dynamic testing described as complementary?
+## 94. Why are static testing and dynamic testing described as complementary?
-Because they share the aim of identifying defects but differ in the types of defect they find.
+**Ans** Because they share the aim of identifying defects but differ in the types of defect they find.
+Static testing checks the code, requirement documents, and design documents to find errors whereas Dynamic testing checks the functional behavior of software system, memory/CPU usage and overall performance of the system. ...
+Static testing does the verification process while Dynamic testing does the validation process.

-95. What are the phases of a formal review?
+## 95. What are the phases of a formal review?
-In contrast to informal reviews, formal reviews follow a formal process.
+**Ans** In contrast to informal reviews, formal reviews follow a formal process.
 A typical formal review process consists of six main steps:
 Planning
 Kick-off
 Preparation
 Review meeting
 Rework
-Follow-up.
+Follow-up

-96. What is the role of moderator in the review process?
+## 96. What is the role of moderator in the review process?
-The moderator (or review leader) leads the review process.
+**Ans:** The moderator (or review leader) leads the review process.
 He or she determines, in co-operation with the author, the type of review, approach and the composition of the review team.
 The moderator performs the entry check and the follow-up on the rework, in order to control the quality of the input and output of the review process.
 The moderator also schedules the meeting, disseminates documents before the meeting, coaches other team members, paces the meeting, leads possible discussions and stores the data that is collected.

 Learn More about Review process in Video Tutorial here